kevinfaveri/vue-twemoji-picker/docs/docs/twemoji-picker-api/index.md

 - Type: ``number | string``
 - Default: ``250``

 Define the emoji picker width (in number of pixels) OR receives an DOM element ID string beginning with "#" and then mimicks its width.
+Uses default value if prop is invalid.

 ### pickerHeight
 - Type: ``number``